srlt/AnyFunction/README.md

 &nbsp;

-Construct with a standalone function (no closure).
+Construct with a standalone function.

 * `Function(Return (*func)(Args...));`